dlepex/typeinst/README.md

 #### Type merging

-Type merging allows an instantiated type to be assembled from multiple orthogonal behavioral parts.
+Type merging allows an instantiated type to be assembled from multiple orthogonal behavioral parts (or in other words: non-intersecting method sets).

-"Behavioral parts" must have the same type after substitution of type variables.
+"Behavioral parts" must have the same declared type after the substitution of type variables.

 ```go
 type T = interface{}